 Anti-villains are fun to write, and everyone secretly enjoys them.
 That’s why in today’s article we will look into the definition of an anti-villain is, compare them to anti-heroes and provide some exciting examples of anti-villains in film and tv.

 Let’s dive straight into it.

-What is an anti-villain?
+What is the meaning of an anti-villain?

-An anti-villain is a villain who sets out their goals and values but how they look to achieve these are pretty questionable, and that’s what stands in the way of the protagonist’s goals.
+An anti-villain definition is a villain who sets out their goals and values but how they look to achieve these are pretty questionable, and that’s what stands in the way of the protagonist’s goals.